Deyspring/Hydra_transcripts/README.md

 The Daily log
 -----------------
+03/26
+I've been losing track of the days.
+Four days.
+Yeah.

+XFormat spreadsheet
+XLabel terms, geneids and transcripts
+XMake term label bold

+Research headless running.
+-it would be useful so the screen could be used for other things while the program was running.

+-Print something if the program isn't able to find something due to a slow loading issue.

+Research UI and installation packaging.

+03/22
+Testing of multiple search terms today.
+If "done" and nothing else entered, exit the program Some formatting of spreadsheet.
+Headless running?
+Research this, it may mean running the program without visably opening up andy webpages.
+I'm not sure this is important, it might be useful for folks to see pages being opened and scraped.
+Packaging to be delivered research
+UI research

 03/21

 I have worked on this code between now and 03/12, I just forgot to take notes.